jachiang/jachiang.github.io/index.markdown

 I am a member of the Formal Methods section of DTU, advised by [Alberto Lluch-Lafuente](http://www.imm.dtu.dk/~albl/), and the Cryptography group of IT University of Copenhagen, advised by [Bernardo David](http://www.bmdavid.com/).
 I have also had the fortune to be advised by [Massimo Bartoletti](https://tcs.unica.it/members/bart) (UniCa) and [Ittay Eyal](https://webee.technion.ac.il/people/ittay/) (Technion).

-Prior to my PhD, I designed flight hardware for Mars missions at JPL NASA in Pasadena, advised technology clients at the Boston Consulting Group, co-founded data-science startups in Switzerland ([Eturnity](https://eturnity.com/en/), [Siroop](https://www.handelszeitung.ch/unternehmen/so-teuer-war-fur-coop-und-swisscom-das-experiment-siroop)) and contributed to open-source libraries implementing the original Bitcoin protocol.
+Prior to my PhD, I designed flight hardware for Mars missions at JPL NASA in Pasadena, advised global technology clients at the Boston Consulting Group, co-founded data-science startups in Switzerland ([Eturnity](https://eturnity.com/en/), [Siroop](https://www.handelszeitung.ch/unternehmen/so-teuer-war-fur-coop-und-swisscom-das-experiment-siroop)) and contributed to open-source libraries implementing the original Bitcoin protocol.

 ## Research Interests